How Much Homeowner’s Insurance Do I Need?

 Most of us know that homeowner’s insurance is mandatory if you have a mortgage, but very few know how much coverage is actually needed?

-You don’t want to be “under-covered,” but at the same time, you don’t want to be oversold and wind up paying far too much for coverage you don’t need.
+You don’t want to be “under-covered” in the sense that you don’t have any extra coverage, but at the same time you don’t want to be oversold and wind up paying far too much for coverage you don’t need.

 As a rule of thumb, it is recommended you purchase as much homeowner’s insurance as you can afford.
 Period.
 You never know when you’re going suffer a loss related to what is likely your biggest investment and most valuable asset.